Dysphagia/Difficulty Swallowing

 • Oropharyngeal Dysphagia: Difficulty initiating the swallowing process, often caused by neurological disorders or muscle dysfunction.

-• Esophageal dysphagia: A sensation of food sticking or getting stuck in the base of the throat or chest after swallowing, typically linked to blockages or inflammation.
+• Esophageal Dysphagia: A sensation of food sticking or getting stuck in the base of the throat or chest after swallowing, typically linked to blockages or inflammation.

 How Common is Dysphagia?